titaniumnetwork-dev/MasqrProject/README.md

 # The MASQR project

-This repository contains the backend for Masqr, and two example clients, using Express middleware and just browser side JS.
+This repository contains the backend for Masqr and the express middleware.

 ## What is MASQR?